BerryHeyy/mtpp/README.md

 **Note:** `<toolID>` is the ID of the item of a given tool.
 For example `mtpp:lapis_pickaxe`.
 You can see these by pressing F3 + Q to show advanced tooltips.
 Then hover over the item in your inventory and you'll see the ID.

+****

+### Block-experience equivalence
+Currently, these configs are only used by the Quartz Tools.
+They specify how much experience should be dropped upon breaking a block.
+The configs are preloaded with some blocks, but if you want to add more yourself you can do so with the two following config keys.

+`expequi.block.<blockID>`
+*Adds block to be converted into EXP.
+Check the config file for examples.`*

+`expequi.tag.<tagID>`
+*Adds all the blocks in the given tag to be converted into EXP.
+You can see the tags if you press F3 and look at a block.
+Check the config file for examples.*

 ## License